Skip to content

 1. The Client must give The Club six (6) weeks’ notice in writing via email to info@wiseowlschildcare.co.uk if they wish to CHANGE or CANCEL ALL or PART of The Client’s permanent booking.

-1. Upon receipt of your written notice to info@wiseowlschildcare.co.uk, the Office will confirm the final day of attendance.
+2. Upon receipt of your written notice to info@wiseowlschildcare.co.uk, the Office will confirm the final day of attendance.
 They will also advise our process for the return of your deposit, which will need to be actioned within a 6-month period to obtain its return.

-1. If you do not receive confirmation of receipt within 5 working days, please contact the Office directly on 01628 620013.
-If this process is not followed, you will be invoiced for the originally booked sessions with full payment due.
+3. If you do not receive confirmation of receipt within 5 working days, please contact the Office directly on 01628 620013.

-SECTION 8: AD HOC & EXTRA SESSIONS
+SECTION 8: AD HOC

-1. If The Client wishes to cancel an Ad Hoc session after a confirmed booking, The Club requires seven (7) days’ notice for The Client to receive a refund.
+7. If The Client wishes to cancel an Ad Hoc session after a confirmed booking, The Club requires seven (7) days’ notice for The Client to receive a refund.

-SECTION 9: COLLECTING YOUR CHILD
+SECTION 9: DROPPING OFF AND COLLECTING YOUR CHILD

-1. The Client must collect the child no later than 18:15 but should The Client be unable to do so in unforeseen circumstances, The Club must be notified before 18.00 of the revised collection time.
+2. The Client must collect the child no later than 18:15 but should The Client be unable to do so in unforeseen circumstances, The Club must be notified before 18.00 of the revised collection time.
 There is then an additional late fee charge of £5 per 15 mins.
 After 18:30, The Client will incur a further fee equating to the cost of retaining the supervisors for the extra time required.
 This will be for two members of staff who must be kept advised as to The Client’s expected arrival time.
 These terms have been devised in recognition of the fact that The Club’s staff have other commitments after their working day.

-1. In the highly unlikely event that The Club fails to collect a child on the day he/she is due to attend The Club, the child should report to the school reception where The Club’s details are held.
+3. In the highly unlikely event that The Club fails to collect a child on the day he/she is due to attend The Club, the child should report to the school reception where The Club’s details are held.
 Arrangements will then be made for collection of the child as quickly as possible, while waiting with the security of the school staff.

 SECTION 10: REPORTING AN ABSENCE